hslu-ige-laes/lora-devices-ttn/README.md

 <hr>

 **Disclaimer**<br>
-- This is an independent collection of equipment with which our institute works
+- This is an independent collection of devices that have already been used or tested by our institute for research projects.
+- This website is not endorsed or sponsored by any manufacturer or supplier.
+- All products listed were obtained and paid for through freely available channels at the normal price.
+- The products were chosen either for their low price or their functionalities.
+- There are no affiliate links implemented on this website.
+- Neither the Lucerne University of Applied Sciences and Arts, nor the Institute IGE nor any of its employees profit from the purchase of any of the listed products.
-- The authors decline any liability or responsibility in connection with the published documentation
+- The authors disclaim any liability or responsibility in connection with the published information.

 &copy; Lucerne University of Sciences and Arts, 2023